jeffpar/pcjs.v1/_posts/2018-03-20-emulating-ibm-pc-cursors.md

 Depending on the text mode, character cells are generally either 8 or 14 scan lines high.
 The scan lines within a cell are numbered from top to bottom, with 0 being the top scan line, and 7 or 13 being the bottom.
-Cursors are defined as ranges of scan lines, and two CRT controller registers (*Cursor Start* and *Cursor End* registers) determine the starting and ending scan line of the cursor.
+Cursors are defined as ranges of scan lines, and two CRT controller registers determine the starting and ending scan line of the
+cursor:

+- *Cursor Start*: Register 10 (0x0A)
+- *Cursor End*: Register 11 (0x0B)

-Here are IBM's defaults for the *Cursor Start* and *Cursor End* registers:
+Here are IBM's default values for the *Cursor Start* and *Cursor End* registers, expressed as ranges:

 - MDA: 11-12
 - CGA: 6-7